Supervised injection site: New York City (2021)

-The first government-authorized supervised injection sites in the US (operated by OnPoint NYC) began operating in New York City in November 2021.
+The first government-authorized supervised injection sites in the US (operated by OnPoint NYC under executive director Sam Rivera) began operating in New York City in November 2021.

 A peer-reviewed study of the first two months of the OPC's operation has been published in JAMA.

 Public criticism of the New York City OPC's has so far been limited.
 One problem brought up by the leadership of the Metropolitan Transportation Authority is how use migrates from the centers to nearby New York City Subway stations when the OPC's are closed.
 In response Mayor Eric Adams called for the centers to be funded to operate continuously.

 Though sanctioned by the city, the sites arguably remain illegal under federal law and rely on non-enforcement by federal officials to keep operating.
 The United States Department of Justice, during the Presidency of Joe Biden, signaled some openness and stated that it is "evaluating supervised consumption sites, including discussions with state and local regulators about appropriate guardrails for such sites, as part of an overall approach to harm reduction and public safety".